knatasever/Jaya-Optimization-Algorithm-/README.md

 number of design variables, most of the time common for any algorithms.
-It does not need any algorithm specific control parameters require extensive tuning before conducting the actual computational experiments.
-The work procedure of the Jaya algorithm is outlined in Algorithm-1 is simple to understand (Pandey, 2016).
+It does not need any algorithm specific control parameters require extensive tuning before conducting the actual computational experiments (Pandey, 2016).